 I think it’s so important for us to tell our story because quite often, the world is inaccessible because of ignorance and people just don’t think.
 So, the more we can get out to the UK about the challenges we face, I think the more understand people will be.

-Be sure to tune in to watch Sophie Christiansen at the Tokyo 2020 Paralympic Games from 24th August to 5th September 2021 on Channel 4.
+Be sure to tune in to watch the Team GB dressage squad at the Tokyo 2020 Paralympic Games from 24th August to 5th September 2021 on Channel 4.

 Interview by Emma Purcell